^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The diagnosis of systemic lupus erythematosus is based on the patient's clinical, instrumental, laboratory and morphological features, which requires a comprehensive examination.
+The diagnosis of systemic lupus erythematosus is made on the basis of a combination of clinical, instrumental, laboratory and morphological signs present in the patient, which requires a comprehensive examination.

 Laboratory diagnostics of systemic lupus erythematosus